First EPRN Conference 2014

 5. Closing remarks

-In her closing remarks, the Vice Governor of the Rwanda Central Bank, Ms. Monique Nsanzabaganwa congratulated all participants and mostly presenters for good conference.
-She also thanked EPRN and partners for having organised this.
-She mentioned that the need for EPRN to us is key, because capacity may be an issue but we are excited that the aspect of organising ourselves into this network presents a great opportunity to optimise on whatever capacities are there and build on them to achieve milestones.
-Therefore, we call upon all institutions to retake ownership of this initiative, including the Central Bank, MINECOFIN, IPAR, WB, NISR, UR, RRA and other institutions and reorganise economic policy making in this country.
-At the Central Bank we are proud of this initiative and is why we have
+In her closing remarks, the Vice Governor of the Rwanda Central Bank, Ms. Monique Nsanzabaganwa congratulated all participants and mostly presenters for a good conference.
+She also thanked EPRN and partners for having organized this.
+She mentioned that the need for EPRN to us is key because capacity may be an issue but we are excited that the aspect of organizing ourselves into this network presents a great opportunity to optimize on whatever capacities are there and build on them to achieve milestones.
+Therefore, we call upon all institutions to retake ownership of this initiative, including the Central Bank, MINECOFIN, IPAR, WB, NISR, UR, RRA, and other institutions and reorganize economic policymaking in this country.
+At the Central Bank, we are proud of this initiative and is why we have

-constantly engaged with the all the institutions to have revamped evidence based economic policy research and analysis.
+constantly engaged with all the institutions to have revamped evidence-based economic policy research and analysis.

-Ms Monique mentioned that with a research program and a team of different disciplines, around a particular research problem, this will ensure a complete package of evidence based research and analysis around any issue.
-She also registered her appreciation to all stakeholders including the GoR, developments partners, for the support to EPRN initiative.
-And also to all organisers of this particular conference for making it a success.
-She ended by reiterating not only the Central Bank’s commitment but also her personal modest contribution to the success of the EPRN.
+Ms. Monique mentioned that with a research program and a team of different disciplines, around a particular research problem, this will ensure a complete package of evidence-based research and analysis around any issue.
+She also registered her appreciation to all stakeholders including the GoR, development partners, for the support of the EPRN initiative.
+And also to all organizers of this particular conference for making it a success.
+She ended by reiterating not only the Central Bank’s commitment but also her modest contribution to the success of the EPRN.